adi3374/devops-B-34/Docker/docker.md

   **4. Prod** : Where the final product runs for end-users.

-- install dependencies and particular version of software is a very difficult task
+- Installation of dependencies and particular version of software is a very difficult task
-- to avoid these kind of environmental issues we are using docker
+- To avoid these kind of environmental issues we are using docker
-- whatever the software we required is install using docker
+- Whatever the softwares we required is install using docker
--

 ##  ${\color{lightblue} \textbf{ Que. \ What \ is \ Docker \?}}$
 ${\color{lightblue}  \textbf{Docker}}$ is an open source platform for developing, shipping and running applications in containers
            containers are lightweight, isolated environments that package application and their dependencies together.